-The Mountain Fixer: The Final Kids Bath Design (& All Product Links)
+The Mountain Fixer: The Final Kids Bath Design (+ Shopping Links)

 The kids bathroom in the mountain house is the biggest risk we’re taking in the whole house, but we are EXTREMELY excited about it.
 A month or so ago, you guys chose the materials (it was between that insanely gorgeous green quartzite we were secretly crossing all of our appendages would win and the blue zellige tile that I know would have been beautiful, too).
 It was pretty close(ish)…58% to 42%.
 A kids bathroom is a great place to have a little more fun, be playful with your colors and materials because, well…kids are fun and playful.
 Of course, kids grow up eventually, but nothing about this bathroom’s design feels “kid” necessarily, so I think it will definitely age well.